kayernyc/gpml-to-svg/README.md

 gpsvg --version
 ```

-If the cli has been successfully in stalled you should see something like:
+If the cli has been successfully installed you should see something like:

 ```sh
 gpsvg --version